keycloak/keycloak-quickstarts/proxy/haproxy/reencrypt/README.md

 http-request del-header x-forwarded-server
 ```

-THis configuration will drop `Forwarded` and `X-Forwarded-` HTTP headers on the proxy, preventing the client from providing misleading information to the backend server.
+This configuration will drop `Forwarded` and `X-Forwarded-` HTTP headers on the proxy, preventing the client from providing misleading information to the backend server.

 Note: If the `KC_PROXY_HEADERS` setting is set to `forwarded` (see below) Keycloak will only accept the standard `Forwarded` header and ignore any `X-Forwarded-` headers.
 In this case it is not strictly necessary to filter them on the proxy.